 This time, we were not disappointed.
 The yarn colors blended well, and although 10-Purple is a bit pronounced in the warp and weft, it really adds a depth to the weaving and doesn’t distract from the color gradient.

-So now our last question: do ombre combinations with 3 strands of 10/2 mercerized cotton work with colors similar in value and not necessarily analogous?
+Now, our last question: do ombre combinations with 3 strands of 10/2 mercerized cotton work with colors similar in value and not necessarily analogous?
 We are running off to find our cameras and line up more cones of yarn.
 Let us know if you figure out combinations that work!